devplaybooks/rust_worlds_simplest_kata/README.md

 ---

-# The World's Simplest Kata: Rust Edition
+# The World's Simplest Kata: Rust Edition boop

 Welcome to the world's simplest kata!
 The task is simple.
 The code creates a simple greeting, but the build is failing.
 Make the red Actions in GitHub green.
 Easy peasy, lemon squeezy.